bmuhamood/Web-Scrapper/README.md

 ## How to run Rspec

-- In the terminal from the projected repository, type `rspec` and all test Units will be displayed as per the below image
+- In the terminal from the project repository, type `rspec` and all test Units will be displayed as per the below image

 <img src="images/1.JPG">

-## How to Install required Bundle and get the scrapping tool
+## How to Install required Bundle and get the scrapping tool running

 From the project repository.